SPAM

 PREGNANT & FINISHING THE SEMESTER

 Sharing your pregnancy status with faculty is a personal decision.
 However, communication with faculty is important when any medical or family situation could impact your class attendance or coursework completion.
-If your pregnancy impacts your ability to attend class, you need to discuss this with faculty and make arrangements.
-Many women continue with their full schedules while pregnant, but everyone must evaluate their own situation.
+If your pregnancy impacts your ability to attend or complete classes, you need to discuss this with your doctor, and then your faculty to make arrangements.
+Many women continue with their full schedules while pregnant, but everyone must evaluate their own situation and situations can change.

-If your delivery date, or other pregnancy-related issue, interferes with your ability to finish your current or up-coming semester then you may need to take time off from school and make a plan to return later.
+If your delivery date, or other pregnancy-related issue, interferes with your ability to finish your current semester then you should communicate with faculty and make plans for an "Incomplete" grade and finishing your coursework.
+If you decide to take time off from school after delivery you will want to make a plan to return later.

 How to Get a “Leave of Absence”